As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 6. TIP: In case there is a rock, which strongly resembles gold and your heart is beating faster, take a breath.
 If this piece of rock is quite big, most probably it’s pyrite in your hands.
 It looks like gold; however, it’s iron sulfide (FeS2).
 It is not considered to be iron ore, as there are some other minerals of iron, which are more economically profitable.

 7. TIP: Another goldish mineral that can mislead you is chalcopyrite.
 This is copper ore!
 The main difference between this yellowish metallic mineral from pyrite (the previous one) is that it has a similar optic effect on the surface as the petrol rainbow on water.
 You will see iridescent colors.
 Sometimes chalcopyrite can be called “peacock ore” because of this effect.

 8. Bonus tip!
 Test your rock with a magnet.
 If the magnet sticks to the rock – congratulation!
 You have found a profitable iron ore composed of hematite minerals (Fe2O3).

 TIP: Do you know using a metal detector is great for finding minerals?
 Find out more about using a metal detector for rockhounding in the article below:

-The difference between ore, rock, ore mineral, and simply mineral now is clear for us.
-Ore is a general term for rock or mineral containing a potentially economic quantity of extractable metals or other elements and necessary part to make a mineral deposit.
+The difference between ore, rock, ore mineral, and simply mineral now is clear to us.
+Ore is a general term for rock or mineral containing a potentially economic quantity of extractable metals or other elements and necessary parts to make a mineral deposit.